 The first step to take before planting in your garden will be to remove every weed on your site.
 You can do this manually with your hands or you can use chemicals to get rid of the weeds.

 You can prepare the site for planting by tilling it either manually or with the use of a machine.
 Choice of the mechanism to use in tilling the land depends on the size of your site and your budget.

 This part plays a vital role in how good your plants will produce.
 So, you should be careful with the choice of seedlings you choose as getting good and healthy seedlings will yield better results while bad seedlings will produce badly or may not survive.

 Protect your garden

-After planting your seeds, you will be faced with the task of protecting it from being destroyed by human and animal pests like rodents, insects and birds.
-So, you have to protect your garden with a parameter fencing, using good pesticides and physically keeping watch of the garden.
+After planting your seeds, you will be faced with the task of protecting them from being destroyed by human and animal pests like rodents, insects and birds.
+So, you have to protect your garden with parameter fencing, using good pesticides and physically keeping watch of the garden.

 Nurturing your garden

 After having everything in place, you then start tendering your seedlings by watering them, applying manure, and getting rid of weeds when necessary.

 Congratulations!
 Now you have successfully developed for yourself as you follow the steps given above.
 All that is left is to nurture it, maintain it and enjoy watching your seedling mature into grown plants.